YasserGalal20/wanis-elderly-care-robot/README.md

 # Wanis — An Elderly-Care Companion Robot

-A mobile robot that follows a specific elderly person around their home, keeps following the *right* person in a crowd, detects if they fall, and brings them their medication on schedule.
+A mobile robot that follows a specific elderly person around their home, keeps following the *right* person in a crowd, detects if they fall, Measures their biometrics, and brings them their medication on schedule.

 Graduation project.
 Two full hardware prototypes, ROS 2 Humble, built on hacked hoverboard motors.